 The M.A. program is designed to encompass the spring and fall semester of an academic year, and the following summer.
 By the end of this period, the student should have completed all course requirements and at least a first draft of a thesis.

 2. COURSE REQUIREMENTS

 A. Any student receiving two grades of C or below in the first semester will be dropped from the program at the end of that semester.

 B. Candidates for the M.A. must complete 24 semester hours of History courses, not including History 700 (Thesis), and must achieve an overall grade point average of at least 3.0 on a 4.0 scale.
 (Students should note that the grade of B-minus falls below the required average.)

-C. All M.A. candidates must take a research seminar (History 710, 711, 712, 713, or 714) in the fall semester and take History 703 or a Quantitative Methods course in another department if the methodology is required for the thesis.
+C. All M.A. candidates must take a research seminar (History 710, 711, or 713) in the fall semester and take Quantitative Methods course in another department if the methodology is required for the thesis.